swift-server-community/APNSwift/README.md

     keyIdentifier: "9UC9ZLQ8YW"
 )

-/// If you need to use an a secrets manager instead of read from disk, use
+/// If you need to use a secrets manager instead of reading from the disk, use
 /// `loadfrom(string:)`

 let apnsConfig = try APNSConfiguration(